bretmullinix/openshift-idm-cluster-on-aws/part5-register-idm-client/readme.md

          when: server.changed | default(false) | bool
       ```

-      The task saves the molecule **instance_conf** variable to a file.
-The
-      file is used by molecule to manage and run tests using the EC2 instances.
-      The variable saved is cleared out in the task above.
-As a result,
+      The following task will get information from AWS about all
-      the file does not contain any information in it about the EC2 instances.
+      the EC2 instances.

       ```yaml
         - name: Gather EC2 Instance Facts